 “Ensure your abdominal wall is drawing the muscles up and in on exertion, never bulging, bracing or flexing forward,” says Keller.
 “Coordinate your breath and pelvic floor so that you are both exhaling and performing a Kegel with each core compression.”

 So far, the exercise has shown promising results in science.
-A small pilot study conducted by Keller and Geeta Sharma, an OB-GYN at Carnegie Hill OB/GYN in New York, NY, tracked the progress of 63 pre- or post-natal women.
-After 12 weeks of doing the exercise for 10 minutes per day, all of the women saw significant improvements in their diastasis recti.
+A small pilot study conducted by Keller and Geeta Sharma, an OB-GYN at Carnegie Hill OB/GYN in New York, tracked the progress of 63 women who did the exercises either before or after giving birth.
+After 12 weeks of doing the exercise for 10 minutes per day, the women saw improvements in their diastasis recti, regardless of whether they started during or after pregnancy.

 A few keys to the move you need to keep in mind, according to Keller: Avoid holding your breath, and never flex the abdominal muscles forward, making them bulge.
 Instead, think about lifting both the abs and the pelvic floor toward the head and exhale as you engage the core.
 Don’t bear down.
 “Control is more important than intensity,” Keller says.

-Although this exercise hasn’t been tested on men or women who haven’t been pregnant, something tells us that it’s definitely worth a shot.
+Although this exercise hasn’t been tested on men or women who haven’t been pregnant, it might be worth a shot.

 No gym membership?
 No problem.
 These 23 tricks will flatten your belly without a lick of exercise.